divshot/clean-urls/README.md

 Express/Connect middleware to serve static files from cleaner, extensionless urls.

-Note: clean urls are only used for `.html` files.
+Clean urls are only used for `.html` files.
 Useful for sites like blogs that are generated from static site generators such as Jekyll.

 ## Install